 By far the biggest factor affecting how much you’ll save is how energy efficient your household is.
 One of the key benefits of going solar is the power it gives you to take control of your energy bills, allowing you to monitor how much power you’re generating and reduce how much you use accordingly.
 There’s so much information out there to help you.
-The Alternative Technology Association is the best organisation around for expert information on energy efficiency and sustainability.
-Online tools like the Australian Greenhouse Calculator can help you assess how much energy you’re using currently and what you can do to reduce it.
-You can also check out Energy Freedom, a new initiative providing expert information on how you can make your home produce more energy than it uses.
+Renew is the best organisation around for expert information on energy efficiency and sustainability.
+Online tools like Energy Freedom have a wealth of expert information on how you can make your home produce more energy than it uses.

 Federal government schemes

-Thanks to the tireless work of Solar Citizens across the country, the Small-Scale Renewable Energy Scheme withstood attacks from the Abbott Government and is still going strong.
-Thanks to this scheme when you install an eligible small-scale system you can receive Small-scale Technology Certificates, a sort of renewable energy currency that will help reduce the upfront cost of your system.
+Thanks to the tireless work of Solar Citizens across the country, the Small-Scale Renewable Energy Scheme withstood attacks from the Abbott Government, plus the Morrison Government, and is still going strong.
+Because of this scheme, when you install an eligible small-scale system you can receive Small-scale Technology Certificates, a sort of renewable energy currency that will help reduce the upfront cost of your system.
 Your CEC accredited installer can manage the process of applying for and selling these credits for you.

-Another factor to consider is your solar feed-in tariff - the price your energy retailer pays you for the solar electricity you feed back to the grid.
+Another factor to consider is your solar feed-in tariff – the price your energy retailer pays you for the solar electricity you feed back to the grid.
 In some Australian states and Territories minimum feed-in tariffs are mandated by government, and in others it’s up to individual retailers to set any price they like.
-You can compare available feed-in tariff's using this handy factsheet from the Total Environment Centre.
+You can compare available feed-in tariff's by state on Wattever's website.

 Beware of unscrupulous power companies